ashurbekovz/dotfiles/README.md

-# My neovim config
+# dotfiles

-The config for neovim that I use for my daily tasks.
+Configs that I use for my daily tasks.

 ## How to use

-After installing neovim, just copy these files to the `.config/nvim` directory
+Just copy these repo to the `~/.config` directory.